Rewriting Structured Cospans: Background Material: DPO Rewriting and Structured Cospans

-Though there is more to the theory of rewriting that providing in this section, we have developed enough of the theory to continue our goal of introducing rewriting to structured cospans.
+Though there is more to the theory of rewriting than is provided in this section, we have developed enough of the theory to continue our goal of introducing rewriting to structured cospans.